widged/gb-elm-language/en/intro/03-static type.md

 myTuple = ("the answer", 42, True)
 ~~~~

 There's one special type with only one value of that type.
 Both the type and value are read as "unit" and written as () .
 Unit is often used as a placeholder value, since if we know the type, we can anticipate the value.

-Note.
-Whenever a capital letter is followed by a dot, it's a module, not a type. `String.length` means the `length` function in the `String` module.

-(source: ???)

 ----